Linghua-Zhu/ADAPT-QAOA/README.md

 --> The mixer operator, which unlike the original QAOA here could be an entangling gate, is dictated by the problem Hamiltonian.
 --> We showed that our algorithm, ADAPT-QAOA, performed better than the original QAOA (we tested on Maxcut problem).

-Read More about the ADAPT-QAOA work: https://arxiv.org/abs/2005.10258
+Read More about the ADAPT-QAOA work: Phys.
+Rev. Research 4, 033029

 # Quantum Entanglement in ADAPT-QAOA